Jomajay/Jomajay/README.md

 ### Data Analytics
 - **SQL:** 🛠️ Proficient in writing complex queries to extract, manipulate, and analyze data from relational databases.
 Experienced in optimizing queries for performance and working with large datasets.
 - **Excel:** 📊 Advanced skills in Excel, including data cleaning, pivot tables, VLOOKUP, and complex formulas.
 Capable of creating dynamic and interactive dashboards for data visualization and reporting.
-- **PowerPoint:** 📈 Skilled in creating compelling presentations that effectively communicate data insights and recommendations to stakeholders.
+- **Power BI:** 📈 Skilled in creating compelling presentations that effectively communicate data insights and recommendations to stakeholders.
 Proficient in using visual aids and storytelling techniques to enhance data presentations.

 ### Data Science
 - **Python:** 🐍 Experienced in using Python for data analysis, statistical modeling, and machine learning.
 Proficient in libraries such as Pandas, NumPy, Matplotlib, Seaborn, Scikit-learn, and TensorFlow.